Home

 Research

-Currently, the research program involves two directions:
+Currently, the research program involves three directions:

-1. Thermoelectric phases
+2. Thermoelectric phases

 Thermoelectric materials can convert heat into electricity (Seebeck effect, figure on the right) or perform cooling/heating when electrical current is passed through them (Peltier effect).
 Thermoelectric materials are used to generate electricity when other source of electricity are not available (i.e. deep space missions) or to convert waste heat into electricity thus reducing fuel consumption (i.e. in cars).
 They are also used to perform cooling when other cooling techniques cannot be easily applied (i.e. car seats, spot cooling in electronics).